Data Recovery Technology in RapidSpar

 RapidSpar uses the lightest initialization procedure in each case, which for most modern drives is a single Disk Identification command.
 RapidSpar is also built to be forgiving of possible deviations in the drive's response, ensuring that there are no unexpected problems and that only truly failed drives are unidentified.

-Drives with this symptom are still readable, but have advanced physical degradation and could easily crash completely at any moment.
-Due to early termination of bad sector processing, RapidSpar will be able to recover tens of times more data from such a drive before it crashes in comparison with software-only solutions.
-Whether that will be sufficient depends on the condition of the drive and the amount of data that needs to be recovered.
+Hard drives with this symptom have advanced physical degradation and could easily crash completely at any moment.
+In the majority of such cases physical damage is isolated to particular heads/platters, which RapidSpar can identify and disable to achieve a partial recovery from good heads/platters.
+If the damage is spread out evenly then due to early termination of bad sector processing, RapidSpar will be able to recover tens of times more data from such a drive before it crashes in comparison with software-only solutions.

 Drive makes clicking noises right after spinning up and does not identify in the BIOS.

-Hard drives with this symptom will usually have serious mechanical damage.
-Such cases will most commonly require a swap of the read/write heads by an experienced professional as a step in the recovery process.
+Hard drives with this symptom will almost always have at least one completely failed read/write head.
+Occasionally a failed head can be disabled to get a partial recovery, but most of such cases will require a swap of the entire head stack by an experienced professional in a clean air environment as the first step in the recovery process.

 Drive cannot spin up and does not identify in the BIOS.